dandv/VictoriaMetrics/docs/keyConcepts/keyConcepts.md

 ```

 The data above contains a list of samples for the `foo_bar` time series with time intervals between samples
 ranging from 1m to 3m.
-If we plot this data sample on the graph, it will have the following form:
+If we plot this data sample on the graph, it will look like this:

 ![data samples](data_samples.webp)
 {width="500"}